Getting started

 Note

-Since CentOS 7.x, the default DB of MySQL installed with yum is changed to MariaDB, so the above commands need to be run for the installation.
+• Starting with CentOS 7, the default DB for MySQL installed with yum has changed to MariaDB, so you must run the above command to install it.

-• The domain, port number, user ID, and password required for the DB access can be checked from the DB Server menu of the NAVER Cloud Platform console.
+• You can check port number, user ID, and password required for DB access from the DB Server menu on the NAVER Cloud Platform console.

 [root@localhost ~] # mysql -h db-gmcp.beta-cdb.ntruss.com -umysql_dba -p --port 3306